ralna/GALAHAD/doc/Julia/rst-dir/struct_bsc_control_type.rst

 	Int32 new_a

-how much has :math:`A` changed since it was last accessed:
+how much has $A$ changed since it was last accessed:

 * 0 = not changed,